Connected even factors in the square of essentially 2-edge connected graphs: Conclusion

 Now we could answer the question from Introduction.
 By Theorem~\ref{Fleischner} we know that the square of 2-connected graph has a $[2,2s]$-factor for $s=1$.
-In this paper we prove that the square of 2-edge connected graph has a $[2,2s]$-factor for $s=2$ (Corollary~\ref{Cor1}) and that the square of essentially 2-edge connected graph without bad leaves has a $[2,2s]$-factor also for $s=2$ (Corollary~\ref{Cor2}).
-In general, there exist essentially 2-edge connected graphs whose square have no $[2,2s]$-factor for every $s$.
-Such an example $G$ even exists under an additional condition that the graph obtained from $G$ by deleting all leaves is 2-connected (Theorem~\ref{Main-}).
+In this paper we proved that the square of 2-edge-connected graph has a $[2,2s]$-factor for $s=2$ (Corollary~\ref{Cor1}) and that the square of essentially 2-edge-connected graph without bad leaves has a $[2,2s]$-factor also for $s=2$ (Corollary~\ref{Cor2}).
+In general, there exist essentially 2-edge-connected graphs whose square have no $[2,2s]$-factor for every $s$.
+This example of $G$ even exists under an additional condition that the graph obtained from $G$ by deleting all leaves is 2-connected (Theorem~\ref{Main-}).

 {\bf Acknowledgements}.

 This work was supported by the European Regional Development Fund (ERDF), project NTIS - New Technologies for Information Society, European Centre of Excellence, CZ.1.05/1.1.00/02.0090.